-Four current and former UWC Ladies Football Club players have been named in the Banyana Banyana squad this week for the upcoming 10th Women’s Africa Cup of Nations tournament that will be held in Cameroon.
+Four current and former UWC Ladies Football Club players have been named in the Banyana Banyana squad this week for the upcoming 10th Africa Women Cup of Nations (AWCON) tournament that will be held in Cameroon.

-The selection of the UWC players further confirms Udubs’s football stature as ranking amongst the best women’s football teams in South Africa, having won almost every competition they have participated in this year.
+The selection of the UWC players further confirms Udubs’ football stature amongst the best women’s football teams in South Africa, having won almost every competition they have participated in this year.

-The Africa Cup of Nations tournament will take place from 19 November to 3 December, and Banyana have been drawn in a tough group that includes hosts Cameroon, Egypt as well as Zimbabwe, who also took part in this year’s Olympic Games in Brazil.
+The AWCON tournament will take place from 19 November to 3 December, and Banyana have been drawn in a tough group that includes hosts Cameroon, Egypt as well as Zimbabwe, who also took part in this year’s Olympic Games in Brazil.

 Meanwhile, the sterling performance of individual UWC Ladies players was recognised when eight members of the team were honoured at the SAFA Cape Town Awards last weekend.
-Zelda Fransman took home the SAFA Cape Town Woman’s Player of the Year award, Miche Oosthuizen received the SAFA Cape Town Provincial Certificate for Participation, while Puleng Moremi, Thalea Smidt and Amogelang Motau all got the Under 19 National Certificate for Participation.
-Fransman, together with Chelsea Daniels, Aaqilah Alfreds and Lauren also received the Under 19 SAFA Cape Town Regional Certificate for Participation.
+Zelda Fransman took home the SAFA Cape Town Women’s Player of the Year award, Miche Oosthuizen received the SAFA Cape Town Provincial Certificate for Participation, while Puleng Moremi, Thalea Smidt and Amogelang Motau all got the Under-19 National Certificate for Participation.
+Fransman, together with Chelsea Daniels, Aaqilah Alfreds and Lauren Johnathan also received the Under-19 SAFA Cape Town Regional Certificate for Participation.